Hannah Hart: 2013: Hello Harto, No Filter, Camp Takota

 On January 2, 2013, Hannah posted a video on YouTube stating that she was considering doing a world tour.
-She launched a campaign to fund this trip on Indiegogo, aiming to get $50,000 within a month.
-After a couple of hours, the $50,000 goal was already met.
-Hart decided to keep the funding going to her initial end date of February 2, 2013.
-Depending on the final amount of money, the tour would be expanded to Canada, Europe and Australia.
+She launched a campaign to fund this trip on Indiegogo, aiming to raise $50,000 within a month.
+After a couple of hours, the $50,000 goal had already been met.
+Hart decided to keep the funding going until her initial end date of February 2, 2013.
+Depending on the final amount of money, the tour would be expanded to Canada, Europe, and Australia.
 By February 2, she had raised over $220,000.
 The first leg of the tour kicked off in April 2013.

 Hello Harto: The Tour Show consists of three parts: vlog, travel, and kitchen.
 Hart uploads various videos about her traveling experience on her second YouTube channel, YourHarto.
 The vlog (a recap of the city she is in) gets uploaded each Tuesday to her main channel, MyHarto.
 The kitchen episodes, which she films at a host's house in the city she visits, are uploaded on Thursday, also to her main channel.

-The team consists of four people; Hannah Hart (host), Pearl Wible (producer), Sam Molleur (director) and Nick Underwood (RV driver).
+The team consists of four people, Hannah Hart (host), Pearl Wible (producer), Sam Molleur (director), and Nick Underwood (RV driver).
 The theme song for the tour, written by Hart, was accompanied by a video of fans jaunting in front of their favorite places.
 The song is called "Don't Wait To Say Hello".

 After receiving negative feedback from a minority of fans that complained about the lack of places at the meet-ups, Hannah uploaded a video called The Real Hello Harto on her main channel, giving her fans an exclusive look behind the screens of a regular day on the Hello Harto tour.
-The video explained the work that goes into making content videos, as well shooting My Drunk Kitchen videos and meeting up with fans all over Canada and the United States.
+The video explained the work that goes into making content videos, as well as shooting My Drunk Kitchen videos and meeting up with fans all over Canada and the United States.